 Pupils have the opportunity outside the classroom to discuss aspects of their work which concern them.

-The course we follow consistently appears on both the Oxbridge and Russell Group Universities’ list as being a high level academic discipline.
 In terms of vocational pathways, the course is seen as a good introduction to issues which affect all human beings and human thought processes.
 Past students have gone on to Oxbridge, the Russell Group and have gone on to such careers as doctors, dentists, solicitors, barristers, teachers and even rock musicians.
 Careers which have specifically identified religious education as being a desirable subject, and into which past students have progressed, include: the police, the armed forces, the civil service, banking, social services, local government and retail management.

 Contact the Head of Department